Chapter 11: The Way They Govern

 So despite my efforts in acquiring a skill and diligently applying it, I remain dispossessed, trapped and frustrated in this constrictive glorified work camp called suburbia.
 This is not a natural or conducive habitat for the human animal.
 It crams neighbour against neighbour with no latitude, no freedom, no space to move or sit in peace.
 Each is desperate for his own space.

 But my tenure, even in this horrible place, is fraught with uncertainty.
-In order to maintain its so-called economic health within the global economy, the capitalist state has to adjust economic parameters like interest rates as international exchange rates ebb and flow like ocean tides.
+In order to maintain its so-called economic health within the global economy, the capitalist State has to adjust economic parameters like interest rates as international exchange rates ebb and flow like ocean tides.
 But interest rates have a devastating effect on the likes of me.
 They can land me in a state of negative equity which can result in my being ejected from the brick box I have striven for years to pay for.
 This permanent prospect adds to the stress laid upon me by the global skills market.

-But what about the house itself, and all the things I needs to make it into a home?
+But what about the house itself, and all the things I need to make it into a home?
 It is shoddily built at minimum cost for maximum price.
 The furnishings and appliances foisted upon me by capitalism in exchange for my labour are inevitably from a narrow range of artificially expensive, over-marketed consumer goods, which are designed to look as cute as possible in the shop window and then wear out as soon as possible after the statutory minimum warranty period has expired.

 Burdened with all these stresses and frustrations, it is little wonder that the generic suburbanite has become such an irritable and inconsiderate neighbour.